martaa-llen/Human-Eye-Tracking-for-Driving-Explainability-in-DocVQA/README.md

 # Human-Eye-Tracking-for-Driving-Explainability-in-DocVQA

 This repository contains the code for the paper "Human Eye-Tracking for Driving Explainability in DocVQA".

-This project integrates two primary components: a real-time eye-tracking system and a DocVQA model, to explore how human gaze can enhance explainability in visual document analysis.
+This project addresses the lack of transparency in DocVQA models by comparing AI-generated attention with human cognitive processes captured via eye-tracking.
+We recorded gaze data from 30 participants and performed causal occlusion experiments on a multimodal model to test its reliance on human-attended information.
+The findings expose a critical "explainability gap," validating the use of human cognitive data as a ground truth for developing more transparent and trustworthy AI systems.

 This work is based on two projects:
 1. **Eye-Tracking**: A system for conducting eye-tracking experiments and analyzing gaze data, adapted from  [luckydeignan/Eye-Tracking](https://github.com/luckydeignan/Eye-Tracking).